Romain Saïss: International career

 Saïss, who was born and raised in France to a Moroccan father and a French mother, chose to represent the Morocco national team.
 He made his debut in a 1–0 friendly loss to Togo in November 2012.

 Saïss was in the Moroccan squad that reached the quarter-finals of the 2017 Africa Cup of Nations in Gabon.
 He scored his first international goal in their 3–1 group win over Togo.
 In June 2018, he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia, and featured in group games against Iran and Spain.
 After the 2019 Africa Cup of Nations, in which Morocco made the last 16, Saïss became the captain of the Atlas Lions.

 On 10 November 2022, Saïss was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 He scored the opening goal of a 2–0 group stage victory over Belgium on 27 November, Morocco's first goal of the tournament.
 The goal had previously been awarded to Abdelhamid Sabiri, but Saïss was later credited for the goal by FIFA.
 In the semi-final against France – the first ever played by an African nation – he was substituted after 21 minutes due to injury as Morocco lost 2–0.

 On 28 December 2023, Saïss was amongst the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations.

+On 11 December 2025, Saïss was called up to the Morocco squad for the 2025 Africa Cup of Nations, a tournament Morocco eventually won.
+On 24 February 2026, he announced his retirement from international football.